Full name Steven Thomas Finn

 |0/20||Middlesex||v Essex||Lord's||28 Jul 2016||T20|

 Standing at 6' 7'' Steven Finn is the latest beanpole fast bowler to carry England's hopes.
 Pinging the ball down from the clouds he has the heady blend of pace and trampolining bounce to rattle the best players.
-At his best, it is easy to understand why he has one of the best Test strike rates of the past decade, but his career has also been fraught with uncertainty.
+At his best, his potential looks immense, but he is a gentle character given to periods of technical self-doubt and his career has often been fraught with uncertainty.

 Finn made his county debut for Middlesex as a 16-year-old in 2005, the youngest to do so since Fred Titmus in 1949, and was earmarked as an England prospect from his early days, representing England at all age-group levels from Under-16s upwards.
 He enjoyed a solid 2009 season for Middlesex, taking 53 wickets at 30.64 in the Championship, and then did well for England Lions in the UAE.
 With Stuart Broad, Graham Onions and Ryan Sidebottom all picking up injuries early on England's tour to Bangladesh, Finn was parachuted in as cover.
 Barely 24 hours after arriving in the country he was playing in the warm-up game against Bangladesh A and impressed on his Test debut three days later, displaying good pace and bounce on a docile Chittagong surface.